The MASSIVE Survey. XVIII. Deep Wide-Field $K$-band Photometry and Local Scaling Relations for Massive Early-Type Galaxies: Size-Luminosity Relation

 Several studies have examined the local SL relation for galaxies in the Sloan Digital Sky Survey (SDSS).
 In the $r$-band, the SDSS SL relation is found to be $R_e\propto L^{0.68}$ for elliptical galaxies as a whole, and $R_e\propto L^{0.88}$ for BCGs alone \citep{Bernardietal2003, Bernardietal2007}.
 More recently, \citet{Bernardietal2014} analyzed the bulge components of early-type galaxies in SDSS and found $R_e\propto L_\mathrm{bulge}^{0.85}\,$, with a comparable scaling in total luminosity among the most luminous early type galaxies.

 The nearly linear SL relation (in $K$-band) that we find for MASSIVE galaxies (either full sample or SRs) is consistent with the steeper relation from SDSS for BCGs and the bulge components of a broader range of early-type galaxies, but it is significantly steeper than the $r$-band relation for early-type galaxies as a whole within SDSS. \citet{Bernardietal2007} suggest that this curvature may arise from an increased fraction of BCGs at high-luminosity, together with the fact that BCGs tend to have larger sizes than expected from global scaling relations for ellipticals.
+Along these lines, deep imaging of some nearby BCGs, find significantly larger $R_e$ values then estimated from previous shallow surveys \citep[e.g.][]{Iodice2016,Spavone2017}.
+This may be due to the presence of diffuse, extended halos that change the shape of the surface brightness profiles at large radius.

 To assess whether BCGs in the MASSIVE survey exhibit a distinct scaling relation from other ellipticals, we adopt the classification scheme of \citet{Vealeetal2017a}, in which the MASSIVE galaxies are classified as Brightest Group Galaxies, isolated galaxies, or satellite galaxies based on the high density contrast (HDC) group catalogue \citep{Crooketal2007}.
 These classifications are based on whether galaxies belong to a group of three or more members (with $K<11.25$), and whether the galaxy is the most luminous in this group.
 Within this classification scheme, only 21\% of galaxies are classified as satellites.
 Due to the small number of satellite galaxies in the MASSIVE sample, our fits are not able to determine whether BCGs exhibit a different scaling relation than satellite ellipticals.